 The most common place to find a cockroach infestation in the UK is Southwark, London, where more than 1,000 cases were reported in one year.
 You don’t have to live there to have them, however.
 These pests can infiltrate almost any home.

 If you think yours might have fallen victim to these insects, read on.
 In this article, we’ll tell you everything you need to know about how to identify a cockroach infestation and what to do when you need cockroach control.

 This one might seem obvious, but the first sign of a cockroach infestation is the creatures themselves.

 You might not think anything of seeing one from time to time, but there’s never just one.
-If you’re seeing cockroaches out in the open, it means there are lots more hiding elsewhere.
-They usually remain in dark, secluded places, and if they’re out in the light, it’s likely to mean that they’re running out of space in those areas due to overcrowding.
+If you see cockroaches out in the open, it means there are lots more hiding elsewhere.
+They usually remain in dark, secluded places.
+If they’re out in the light, it’s likely to mean that they’re running out of space in those areas due to overcrowding.